Quality of Care

 How We Report Preventing Serious Complications

-Preventing Serious Complications measures how likely it is that patients will have complications while in the hospital or after having some tests or certain surgeries.
+Preventing Serious Complications measures how likely it is that patients will have complications while in the hospital or after having certain tests or surgeries.
 This score uses ten Patient Safety Indicators (PSI) from the Agency for Healthcare Research & Quality (AHRQ):

 1. Pressure sores (pressure ulcers, PSI #03)